-The "Learning from Dr. Mitsuo Aoki Training Series" will have 8 classes on Zoom due to continued concerns about COVID infections and to keep participants as safe as possible.
-Register in advance at: https://us02web.zoom.us/meeting/register/tZAtce-gqT0oHtKBi4scN2hY13QoYiQ_vQD0 Registration will close after the first session April 7, 2022.
+The "Learning from Dr. Mitsuo Aoki Training Series" will have 8 classes on Zoom and in person.

 There is no cost to participants for this training and certificates of attendance will be provided for those who request them.
-Up to 20 NASW social work CEUs are pending approval and will be free for participants who attend each full session(s) and complete a learning evaluation.
+Continuing education credits will be provided for physicians, psychologists, nurses, social workers and pharmacists.
+See flier for more details.
+CEUs will be without cost to participants who attend each full session(s) and complete a learning evaluation.

 DETAILED EXPLANATION OF GOALS & OBJECTIVES: